CardiffUniversityComputationalRobotics/stretch_ros2/stretch_gz_sim/urdf/README.md

 # Testing the code

-Code obtained from this package: "https://github.com/PickNikRobotics/stretch_ros/tree/stretch_ignition" using the 'stretch_ignition_clean' branch.
+Code modified from this package: "https://github.com/PickNikRobotics/stretch_ros/tree/stretch_ignition" using the 'stretch_ignition_clean' branch.